 This textbook introduces students to the sub-field of critical security studies through a detailed yet accessible survey of emerging theories and practices.
-This 3rd edition contains two new chapters - on ‘Ontological Security’ and ‘(In)Security and the everyday’ - and has been fully revised and updated.
+This third edition contains two new chapters – on ‘Ontological security’ and ‘(In)Security and the everyday’ – and has been fully revised and updated.

 Written in an accessible and clear manner, Critical Security Studies:

 - offers a comprehensive and up-to-date introduction to critical security studies

 - locates critical security studies within the broader context of social and political theory

 - evaluates fundamental theoretical positions in critical security studies against a backdrop of new security challenges.